hb0nes/dotfiles/README.md

 *Tip: Pick the base16-monokai theme and "Menlo" font.*

 ## Errors
+You probably need Python on your system.
-If after pulling you get an error for YouCompleteMe, try compiling it by:
+If after running ViM you get an error for YouCompleteMe, try compiling it by:
 1. **cd ~/.vim/bundle/YouCompleteMe/**
 2. **./install.py --clang-completer**
 If you can't compile, you need dependencies.
-Google it.
+Vim needs Python support, check with: vim --version | grep -i python.
+It should show you a + next to python.
+In any case, if you like ViM, you should build it from source and get the latest version (8).

+**In the event you cannot get rid of this error or don't want completion in ViM, get rid of the plugin in ~/.vimrc.**

 ## Changing repo to HTTP/SSH
 *for easier pushing/pulling*